newslynx/newslynx-app/README.md

 ## Installation

-Install dependencies with `npm install`
+Install dependencies with `npm install`.
+You'll also need Redis for sessioning, which you can [brew](http://brew.sh) install with `brew install redis`.
+Start Redis by typing `redis-server` on the command line.

 ### Development mode